johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 matchRule (Apply (Lambda t) (Lambda _))      = RuleMatch App Nothing t
 ```

-_e-app_ is also simple.
-Like invocation it only works with lambda terms, but it carries the addition requirement that the argument be a value term.
-The grammar shows that the only `v` or value terms are lambdas and boolean values so there's a match for those cases here.
+Like invocation _e-app_ only works with lambda terms, but it carries the addition requirement that the argument be a value term.
+The grammar shows that the only `v` (value) terms are lambdas and boolean values so there's a match for those cases here.
 When there's a match the rule tag is `App` and the lambda subterm is again provided for possible further inspection/operation.

 ```haskell
 -- Rule: e-arg-eval